michaeldyrynda/laravel-model-uuid/README.md

 You may also override the `uuidColumn` method on a per-model basis.

 By default, this package will use UUID version 4 values, however, you are welcome to use `uuid1`, `uuid4`, `uuid6`, or `uuid7` by specifying the protected property `$uuidVersion` in your model.
-Should you wish to take advantage of [ordered UUID (version 4) values that were introduced in Laravel 5.6](https://laravel.com/docs/master/helpers#method-str-ordered-uuid), you should specify `ordered` as the `$uuidVersion` in your model.
+Should you wish to take advantage of [ordered UUID (version 4) values that were introduced in Laravel 5.6](https://laravel.com/docs/master/helpers#method-str-ordered-uuid), you should return `ordered` from your model's `uuidVersion()` method.

 ```php
 <?php